tibel/Weakly/README.md

 ### Reflection
 * DynamicDelegate (compiled version of MethodInfo.Invoke)
-* DynamicEvent (compiled version of EventInfo.AddEventHandler and RemoveEventHandler)
 * DynamicProperty (compiled version of PropertyInfo.SetValue and GetValue)
 * ReflectionPath
 * some Helpers